 The need to be proper and that there is a place for everything.
 The insistence that anything within the family stays in the family.
 That each person must be as independent as possible.
 That we all have the right to our own opinions and should never hesitate to express them — these are French-Canadian traits in my family thanks to Joseph Octave Lewis dit Claremont.

 September 2018, Chaboillez Carré, Montréal

 Wandering around downtown Montreal, surrounded by endless streams of Chinese tourists and construction as far as the eye can see, I found it difficult to imagine the Montreal of 1878.
 I stepped into Chaboillez Square — what’s left of it, at any rate.

 A few flowers, two semi-circles of hedges.
-Dusty brick center square where Copernicus used to be.
+Dusty brick center square where Copernicus used to stand in front of the Montreal Planetarium.
+But now the park is barren.
 Small trees lining the outside, dirt paths leading back to the road surrounding the park.
 No benches.
 Nothing.

 A far cry from the bustling shopping area in the 19th century photographs.
 The train station, the lifeblood of the square, was removed for a four-lane expressway that cut through the middle of the city.
 Just as the “urban renewal” in Albany and Troy in the post-war 1950s.

 In place of the station from where my great-great grandfather left to the US about 140 years ago, presently there stands a building for the Citizenship and Immigration Canada offices.